Why Do Some Coworkers Have Slopey Shoulders And Brush You Off When You Need Their Help?

 Slopey shoulders exist in every workplace, from corporate offices to educational institutions, government roles, and even skilled trades.

-It doesn’t matter if someone is a manager, director, CEO, teacher, pilot or even those entrusted with preparing school lunches for our kids. people will always find a way to shift responsibilities onto others.
+It doesn’t matter if someone is a manager, director, CEO, teacher, pilot or even those entrusted with preparing school lunches for our kids.
+People will always find a way to shift responsibilities onto others.

 Why does this happen?
 Because avoiding responsibility is easier than taking ownership, and in many workplaces, this behaviour is tolerated or even rewarded.